mozilla/global-sprint/_articles/site-hosts/checklist.md

 date: 2016-10-06 14:05:56
 ---

-###Space Requirements
+### Space Requirements

 Ideally your space is a community space-- at a library, school or university, maker-space, community center, etc.
 The space must have ...

-- [ ] good WiFi or some way of connecting ot the Internet
+![valid XHTML][checkmark] good WiFi or some way of connecting ot the Internet

-- [ ] power outlets
+* power outlets

-- [ ] designated computer with video screen for video conferencing (if possible/optional)
+* designated computer with video screen for video conferencing (if possible/optional)

 OPTIONAL:
 - [ ]Refreshments: snacks, coffee, tea and water.